St Albans (Vic.)

 St Albans has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of a region is significantly impacted by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 36 such projects that could potentially affect this area.
-Notable among these are the St Albans Activity Centre Precinct Structure Plan, Sunshine Energy Park, Sunshine Health, Wellbeing and Education Precinct, and Brimbank Aquatic and Wellness Centre.
-The following list details those projects likely to have the most relevance.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 36 projects that could impact this region.
+Notable ones include St Albans Activity Centre Precinct Structure Plan, Sunshine Energy Park, Sunshine Health, Wellbeing and Education Precinct, Brimbank Aquatic and Wellness Centre.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.